OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

   - [ ] All stop ship issues are completed.
 - [ ] Legal: all necessary approvals granted.
 - [ ] Translation: Feature may only proceed to GA if it has either `Translation - Complete` or `Translation - Missing` label
-  - If all translation has been delivered to `release` branch, feature owner adds label `Translation - Complete`
+  - If all translation has been delivered to `release` branch, feature owner adds label `Translation - Complete`.
   - If missing translation does not cause a break in functionality, nor a security or production outage risk, feature owner adds label `Translation - Missing`.
     - Once all missing translations are delivered, the `Translation - Missing` label is replaced with `Translation - Complete`.
   - If missing translation could cause a break in functionality or a security or production outage risk, feature owner adds the `Translation - Blocked` label.